Tepe Gawra: Archaeology

-The tell or settlement mound at Tepe Gawra is 120 m in diameter and 22 m high.
+The site of Tepe Gawra is 120 m in diameter and 22 m high.
 A brief exploratory dig was performed by Austen Layard in 1849 who stated "By my directions deep trenches were opened into its sides, but only fragments of pottery were discovered".
 The site was formally excavated in 1927 and between 1932 and 1938 by archaeologists from a joint expedition of the University of Pennsylvania and the American Schools of Oriental Research.
 After a 15 day trial excavation in 1927 which opened a sounding trench on the southeast slope of the main mound the 1932, 1933, and 1936 seasons were led by Ephraim Avigdor Speiser.
 In the remaining seasons the team was led by Charles Bache.
 At the same time, these scholars explored the related nearby ancient site of Tell Billa, which is located about 8 km southwest of Gawra.